 Ibrahim continues to thrive and was recently reported to be in talks over a possible takeover of the local gold producer Cardinal Resources.

 Soon after, the government thought better of the 'award' of the share to Banda and asked for it to be returned in 2006.
 Banda did not return the shares.
 In spite of his later acquiescence, GPHA director Anamoo was originally determined to get the 12.9% back.
 He continued to press for it so hard that Banda petitioned President Mahama, who referred the matter to the Attorney General, who issued a dispensation to Banda so he could keep the free shares.
 In 2018 it still belonged to Banda, the investigating committee found, and when Africa Confidential enquired after this stake, neither Banda, Bolloré nor the government got back to us.
 The report demanded that the share be returned 'without any further delays', 11 years after the government's first request.

 Our research indicates that this lucrative shareholding was Banda's reward for looking after Bolloré's interests in Ghana and helping influence Mahama to award the container terminal job to MPS.
-According to the report, Banda's shareholding, which does not appear in MPS company filings in Accra, was 'shrouded' within the equity of the majority shareholders, Bolloré and Maersk.
+According to the report, Banda's shareholding, which does not appear in MPS company filings in Accra or MPH records in London, was ‘shrouded’ within the equity of the majority shareholders, Bolloré and Maersk.